-- The reincorporation of our company from California to Delaware, which was effective on May 30, 2014; - The conversion of all outstanding shares of our Series AA Preferred Stock into 748,722 shares of the company's common stock, the exchange of 661,581 outstanding warrants to purchase shares of Series AA Preferred Stock into 29,809 shares of the company's common stock, and the conversion of the company's remaining options and warrants to purchase shares of our Series AA Preferred Stock into options or warrants to purchase shares of the company's common stock and the conversion of restricted stock units for shares of the company's Series AA Preferred Stock into restricted stock units for shares of the company's common stock; - The amendment of outstanding redeemable notes, in the aggregate principal of \$1,016,956, to provide that the Redeemable Notes will automatically be converted into that number of shares of the company's common stock equal to the sum of 140% of the principal plus the outstanding interest on such redeemable notes through the conversion divided by \$20.00 per share, contingent upon the Sprint APA closing; - A 33.11451201-for-1 reverse stock split of all the company's outstanding stock, which was effected immediately prior to the completion of the private placement.
+- The reincorporation of our company from California to Delaware, which was effective on May 30, 2014; - The conversion of all outstanding shares of our Series AA Preferred Stock into 748,722 shares of the company's common stock, the exchange of 661,581 outstanding warrants to purchase shares of Series AA Preferred Stock into 29,809 shares of the company's common stock, and the conversion of the company's remaining options and warrants to purchase shares of our Series AA Preferred Stock into options or warrants to purchase shares of the company's common stock and the conversion of restricted stock units for shares of the company's Series AA Preferred Stock into restricted stock units for shares of the company's Series AA Preferred Stock into restricted stock units for shares of the company's Series AA Preferred Stock into restricted stock units for shares of the company's Series AA Preferred Stock into restricted stock units for shares of the company's Series AA Preferred Stock into restricted stock units for shares of the company's Series AA Preferred Stock into restricted stock units for shares of the company's Series AA Preferred Stock into restricted stock units for shares of the company's Series AA Preferred Stock into restricted stock units for shares of the company's Series Stock into restricted stock units for shares of the company's Series Stock into restricted stock units for shares of the company's Common stock; - The amendment of outstanding redeemable notes, in the aggregate principal of \$1,016,956, to provide that the Redeemable Notes will automatically be converted into that number of shares of the company's common stock equal to the sum of 140% of the principal plus the outstanding interest on such redeemable notes through the conversion divided by \$20.00 per share, contingent upon the Sprint APA closing; - A 33.11451201-for-1 reverse stock split of all the company's outstanding stock, which was effected immediately prior to the completion of the private placement.
 All share and per share data reported and disclosed in the accompanying financial statements have been retroactively adjusted to give effect for the reverse stock split.